graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

                   debarch_to_multiarch);
 ```

-So there is a `DPKG::Arch` module that handles the real details, so let's go look at `scripts/Dpkg/Arch.pm`:
+So there is a `DPKG::Arch` module that handles the real details.
+Let's look at `scripts/Dpkg/Arch.pm`:

 ```perl
 sub read_cputable